czcorpus/InterText_server/README.md

 - help.php - user-manual, including details on the functions and principles of the system
 - CHANGELOG - list of changes (added features and fixed bugs)

+For very basic principles of parallel text alignment, you may also refer to the manual of the _InterText Editor_, available (a.o.) from the [project homepage](http://wanthalf.saga.cz/intertext).

 ## Acknowledgement: